SUSE-Enceladus/keg/doc/source/recipes_basics.rst

 source data.
 An image description is internally represented by a data dictionary with a certain structure.
 This dictionary gets composed by parsing source image definition and data files referenced by the image definition and merging them into a dictionary.
-Image defintions as well as data modules are used by referencing a directory (under :file:`images` or :file:`data` respectively), which may be several layers of directories under the root directory.
+Image definitions as well as data modules are used by referencing a directory (under :file:`images` or :file:`data` respectively), which may be several layers of directories under the root directory.
 When parsing those, `keg` will also read any yaml file that is